babylonlabs-io/btc-staker/docs/register-phase-1-stake.md

 - `global-parameters-file`: The path to the global parameters file.
 - `your-phase1-tx-hash`: The original hash of your Bitcoin staking transaction.
   This will be used to retrieve the staking transaction from your wallet.
-- `your-btc-address`: BTC address of the staker in hex.
+- `your-btc-address`: BTC address of the staker (bech32 format).
+For example, `tb1q9hr5zxsvtzg3gxpewdc7ft9yam2c6cfeaz75jj`.
 - `block-height`: The BTC block height at which your staking transaction was included.